 About the Penguin Plunge

 The Deep Cove Penguin Plunge has been running since the early 1980s.
-This annual event will be celebrating its 43rd anniversary in 2025.
-It’s a free event that attracts dozens of swimmers and hundreds of spectators in years when it happens.
+This annual event will be celebrating its 44th anniversary in 2026.
+It’s a free event that draws dozens of swimmers and hundreds of spectators when it happens.

-Swimming participants are encouraged to dress up in costumes and collect pledges of donations benefiting a local charity.
-The last few years it has been the Royal Canadian Marine Search & Rescue.
+Swimming participants are encouraged to dress up in costumes and collect pledges for a local charity.
+In the last few years, it has been the Royal Canadian Marine Search & Rescue.

 At the Penguin Plunge there is live music.
 Most years, the band has been Gary Comeau & the Voodoo Allstars which is a great group.
 Its specialty is New Orleans’ Roots, Blues and Rock.

 The Penguin Plunge is a fairly large community event.
-It’s smaller than the Polar Bear Swim that takes place in Vancouver at English Bay, but still one of the Lower Mainland’s largest swims of its kind.
+It’s smaller than the Polar Bear Swim at English Bay in Vancouver, but it’s still one of the Lower Mainland’s largest swims of its kind.
 It’s a fabulous event and can attract well over 1,000 people, including 300 or so swimmers.
 The live entertainment is great, the swimming is fun to watch and the scenery at Deep Cove is amazing.

 Unlike most other New Year’s Day swimming events, the one at Panorama Park is more than just a mass quick dip in the ocean and cups of hot chocolate.
-There’s typically a large community bonfire and live music both before and after the swim.
+There’s typically a large community bonfire, live music before and after the plunge, food and refreshments, and a festive atmosphere throughout the park.

 Tips & Advice